tomargt01/platform_1/README.md

 A modern, scalable frontend for a SaaS ERP platform built with Next.js, TypeScript, Tailwind CSS, and React.
 This project provides a responsive, multi-language user interface with theme switching, API integration, and robust error tracking.
 Features

-Framework: Next.js 14.2.0 with App Router
+Framework: Next.js 14.2.0 with App Router,
-Type Safety: TypeScript for strict typing
+Type Safety: TypeScript for strict typing,
-Styling: Tailwind CSS with Radix UI components
+Styling: Tailwind CSS with Radix UI components,
-State Management: Zustand for global state, React Query for API data
+State Management: Zustand for global state, React Query for API data,
-Forms: React Hook Form with Zod validation
+Forms: React Hook Form with Zod validation,
-Internationalization: Multi-language support with react-i18next
+Internationalization: Multi-language support with react-i18next,
-Monitoring: Vercel Analytics and Sentry for error tracking
+Monitoring: Vercel Analytics and Sentry for error tracking,
-Documentation: Docusaurus for component and API documentation Code Quality: ESLint, Prettier, and Husky for linting and formatting
+Documentation: Docusaurus for component and API documentation, Code Quality: ESLint, Prettier, and Husky for linting and formatting.

 Prerequisites